Server4001/hhvm-vagrant-box-source/README.md

 * `vagrant up`
 * Make any changes you need to the box.
 Be sure to reflect these changes in the provisioning script.
 * Before packaging up the box, ssh in, and run the commands that are at the end of `Vagrantfile`.
-* Package up the box with `vagrant package --output server4001-hhvm-0.2.0.box`.
-Replace `0.2.0` with the version number.
+* Package up the box with `vagrant package --output server4001-hhvm-0.2.1.box`.
+Replace `0.2.1` with the version number.
-* Destroy the vm with `vagrant destroy`.
+* Destroy the vm with `vagrant destroy -f`.
-* Add the new box to vagrant's local list with: `vagrant box add server4001/hhvm-020 server4001-hhvm-0.2.0.box`.
-Again, replace `020` and `0.2.0` with the version number.
+* Add the new box to vagrant's local list with: `vagrant box add server4001/hhvm-021 server4001-hhvm-0.2.1.box`.
+Again, replace `021` and `0.2.1` with the version number.
 * Delete the `.vagrant` folder with `rm -rf .vagrant`.
-* Test out the box by going to a different folder, running `vagrant init server4001/hhvm-020`, and changing the `Vagrantfile` to fit your needs.
+* Test out the box by going to a different folder, running `vagrant init server4001/hhvm-021`, and changing the `Vagrantfile` to fit your needs.
 Next, run `vagrant up`, and ensure everything is working.
 * Create a new version on Atlas.
 * Add a new provider to the version.
 The type should be `virtualbox`.
 Upload the box file.